krnsk0/gchk/README.md

 ## What is this?

 Interactive CLI tool.
-Shows a list of local branches; you pick which ones to checkout
+Shows a list of local branches; you pick which one to check out.

 ## Installation